 What, Me Worry?

 Is It a Blessing in Disguise?Worry is typically defined in negative terms.
-However, some level is not only normal, but actually, is helpful.
+However, some level is not only normal, it is actually helpful.
 Worry is can be an alarm system and you need some to be alive and healthy.
 It may direct your thoughts and actions into a positive direction.
 There are times when worrying can help you solve, or even avoid, problems.
-But, when the alarm goes off for no reason or the level stays too high for too long problems may ariseThe trick is to use your worry for the greater good.
-In other words, when worry strikes, deal with it head on, or move on and let it go.".
+But, when the alarm goes off for no reason or the level stays too high for too long, problems may arise.The trick is to use your worry for the greater good.
+In other words, when worry strikes, deal with it head on, or move on and let it go.

 How Does the Body Respond to Worry?Worry causes a chemical reaction in the body, triggering the release of stress hormones that prepare you to respond to a dangerous situation by fighting or running away.
-With worry, though, the dangers are often imagined rather than real.
-Not only have you wasted time and energy, you've also unleashed chemicals that can interfere with other body processes, such as the immune system, and actually "Virtually every system in the body is affected by toxic worry," Dr. Hallowell says.
-"It's very destructive."Excess worry can affect your ability to sleep at night and increases your overall level of anxiety.
+With worry though, the dangers are often imagined rather than real.
+Doubts and fears waste time and drain your energy.
+Added to that, negative thoughts release stress hormones that can adversely affect your health, like your immune system.Excess worry can affect your ability to sleep at night and increases your overall level of anxiety.
 All this affects your physical health, your ability to act effectively, or your ability to navigate daily life.